RafeedF/1-Implant_Dimensions_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/a9c9852f-34f5-4dbf-97b6-b0779589e681)

 ## Recommendations/Remarks
+Overall, the production of these implants have proved to be satisfactory for the purpose of up-scaled production.
+Implants are cut to target volume accurately and with high precision, and both Size A and B implants yield sufficient pass rates.
+Efficiency of inspections is also highly appropriate for upscaling activities.
+Given the generally positive insights extracted from this analysis, the following recommendations can be made to PMP to optimise their current processes:
 - Improving volume accuracy:
     - As it stands, both Size A and B implants are achieving the target implant volume to satisfactory degrees for production campaigns.
 Though, micro-adjustments to the Size A cutting measurement can be made to lower the target implant volume, so that more Size A implants fall within the volume specification threshold, thereby improving the pass rate of Size A implants.
 - Exploring methods to minimise formation and subsequent inspections of offcuts when cutting implants: